agentpietrucha/game-of-life/README.md

+#Game of life is available under this [link](https://agentpietrucha.github.io/game-of-life/)

 This is "Game of life".
 It's not a game but rather a 'cellular automaton', and was invented by Cambridge mathematician John Conway.